Xyclade/MachineLearning/Readme.md

 <img src="./Images/Under-fitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />

-You can prevent underfitting by plotting the data to get insights in the underlying structure, and using [validation techniques](#validation techniques) such as [cross validation](#(2-fold) Cross Validation).
+You can prevent underfitting by plotting the data to get insights in the underlying structure, and using [validation techniques](#validation-techniques) such as [cross validation](#(2-fold)-Cross-Validation).